-As explained in [6], the classical attacks can be executed as a combination of these operations.
-In [6] we have discussed generic approaches to these four operations and the corresponding success probabilities.
+As explained in [7], the classical attacks can be executed as a combination of these operations.
+In [7] we have discussed generic approaches to these four operations and the corresponding success probabilities.

-The optimum algorithm to find an inner collision is to build a rooted tree [6] until a collision is found.
+The optimum algorithm to find an inner collision is to build a rooted tree [7] until a collision is found.
 The success probability of this algorithm coincides with the success probability of differentiating the sponge construction calling a random permutation or transformation from a random oracle.

 The optimum algorithm to find a path to an inner state for a permutation is to build two trees: a rooted tree and a tree ending in the final inner state.
 The path is found when a new node in one of the trees is also a node in the other tree.
-The success probability of this probability is slightly below that of generating an inner collision.
+The success probability of this algorithm is slightly below that of generating an inner collision.
 For a transformation the tree ending in the final inner state cannot be built and the success probability is much lower.
-However, the difference between a permutation and an transformation in this respect is above the claimed security.
+However, both for a transformation as for a permutation, the success probability for finding a path to an inner state is below that of differentiating the sponge construction from a random oracle.

-For a discussion on how to find a cycle or bind an output string to a state, we refer to [6].
+For a discussion on how to find a cycle or bind an output string to a state, we refer to [7].